rcardin/http4s-tutorial/README.md

 ### Decoding the Request Body Using Circe

 In detail, every `Request[F]` extends the `Media[F]` trait.
-This trait exposes many useful methods dealing with the body and some header of a request, and the most interesting is the following
+This trait exposes many practical methods dealing with the body and some header of a request, and the most interesting is the following function:
-function:

 ```scala
 final def as[A](implicit F: MonadThrow[F], decoder: EntityDecoder[F, A]): F[A] =
 ```

-So, the `as` function lets us to decode a request body as a type `A`.
+So, the `as` function lets us decode a request body as a type `A`.
 To do so, the function uses an `EntityDecoder[F, A]`, which we must provide in the context as an implicit object.

 An `EntityDecoder` (and its counterpart `EntityEncoder`) allows us to deal with the streaming nature of the data in an HTTP body.
-In addition, decoders and encoders relates directly to the `Content-Type` declared as an HTTP Header in the request / response.
-Indeed, we need an different kind of decoders and encoders for every type of content.
+In addition, decoders and encoders relate directly to the `Content-Type` declared as an HTTP Header in the request/response.
+Indeed, we need a different kinds of decoders and encoders for every type of content.

-The http4s library ships with decoders and encoders for a limited type of contents, such us `String`, `File`, `InputStream`, and it manages more complex contents using plugin libraries.
+The http4s library ships with decoders and encoders for a limited type of contents, such as `String`, `File`, `InputStream`, and manages more complex contents using plugin libraries.

 In our example, the request contains a new director in JSON format.
 To deal with JSON body, the most frequent choice is to use the Circe plugin:

 ```sbt
 "org.http4s" %% "http4s-circe" % 0.21.23,
 ```

-The basic type provided by the circe library to manipulate JSON information is the `io.circeJson` type.
-Hence, the `http4s-circe` module defines the type `EntityDecoder[Json]` and `EntityEncoder[Json]`, that is, all we need to translate a request and a response body into an instance of `JSon`.
+The primary type provided by the circe library to manipulate JSON information is the `io.circeJson` type.
+Hence, the `http4s-circe` module defines the type `EntityDecoder[Json]` and `EntityEncoder[Json]`, which is all we need to translate a request and a response body into an instance of `JSon`.

 However, `Json` type translate directly into JSON literals, such as `json"""{"firstName": "Zack", "lastName": "Snyder"}"""`, and we don't really want to deal with them.
 Instead, we usually use case classes to represent information carried by a request or response body.
 In our example, the JSON representation of a director will translate in the following case class:

 ```scala
 case class Director(firstName: String, lastName: String)
 ```

-First thing first, we need to decode the incoming request into an instance of a `Json` object.
-Fortunately, the decoding is automatically done by the `EntityDecoder[Json]` type.
+First, we decode the incoming request automatically into an instance of a `Json` object using the `EntityDecoder[Json]` type.
 However, we need to do a step beyond to obtain an object of type `Director`.
-In details, Circe needs an instance of the type `io.circe.Decoder[Director]` to decode a `Json` object into a `Director` object.
+In detail, Circe needs an instance of the type `io.circe.Decoder[Director]` to decode a `Json` object into a `Director` object.

-Hence, we can provide the instance of the `io.circe.Decoder[Director]` simply adding the import to `io.circe.generic.auto._`, which lets Circe to automatically derive for us encoders and decoders.
-The derivation uses field names of case classes as key names in JSON objects, and vice-versa.
-As the last step, we need to connect the type `Decoder[Director]` to the type `EntityDecoder[Json]`, and this is exactly the work the module `http4s-circe` does for us through the function `jsonOf`:
+Hence, we can provide the instance of the `io.circe.Decoder[Director]` simply adding the import to `io.circe.generic.auto._`, which lets Circe automatically derive for us encoders and decoders.
+The derivation uses field names of case classes as key names in JSON objects and vice-versa.
+As the last step, we need to connect the type `Decoder[Director]` to the type `EntityDecoder[Json]`, and this is precisely the work that the module `http4s-circe` does for us through the function `jsonOf`:

 ```scala
 implicit val directorDecoder: EntityDecoder[F, Director] = jsonOf[F, Director]